vitaly-zdanevich/geeknote/README.md

     Email: example@gmail.com

 ### Set up the default editor
-Geeknote allows to edit notes right in console editors in markdown format.
-We will show it a later in documentation.
+You can edit notes within console editors in plain text or markdown format.

-And you can setup the default editor you want to use.
+You can setup the default editor you want to use.
 To check which editor is now set up as a default call:

     $ geeknote settings --editor